Preparation and verification of tensor network states: Gaps and Expectation values

 Having described a way how to efficiently obtain a lower bound to the gap for a given point $H(\beta,t)$, how can we use this to build methods for certifying a gap over a whole range of parameters?
 The idea is based on the continuity of the SDP conditions (which should come as no surprise, given the finite dimension and smooth dependency of $\beta$ of all objects involved).
 Given a certified gap $\delta$ for some $H(\beta,t)$ using the SDP \eqref{sdp} (with corresponding optimal parameters $a^\ast_{ij}$ and $c^\ast_{ij}$), we show in Appendix \ref{appendix_continuity_gap} that the SDP for $H(\beta+\tau,t)$ has a feasible point with $a'_{ij}=a^\ast_{ij}$, and where

 for $0\le a_{ij}\le 1$, and a variant thereof if $a_{ij}<0$ or $a_{ij}>1$, see Eqs.~\eqref{app-sdp-cprime}.
 Importantly, $c'_{ij}$ changes uniformly continuous as $\tau$ is increased starting from $\tau=0$: Thus, this allows one to obtain a lower bound $\delta(\tau)$ on the gap of $H(\beta+\tau,t)$ by virtue of \eqref{sdp4}; importantly, the lower bound is uniform for a given interaction geometry and independent of the system size or the specific chosen model, and changes uniformly continuous with $\tau$.
 We now take the $\tau_0$ for which the lower bound closes, i.e. $\delta(\tau_0 ) = 0$, and re-run the SDP for $H(\beta+\tau_0,t)$: If that SDP returns a gap as well, this proves that $H(\beta+\tau,t)$ is gapped for all $0\le\tau\le\tau_0$.
 By starting from $\beta=0$ (for which \eqref{sdp} trivially holds), we can thus establish the existence of a gap (and obtain explicit lower bounds to it) for a finite regime $0\le\beta\le\beta_0$ by evaluating the SDP \eqref{sdp} only at a finite number of points (where the bound can be improved by increasing the density of points).
+Note that for translational invariant systems, we can show that the SDP from \eqref{sdp} can be ``symmetrized" (see Appendix \ref{appendix_symmetrization}).
+This means that for a given feasible point, with values of the variables $(a^*_{ij}, c^*_{ij})$, we can find another feasible point by averaging $a^*_{ij}$, $c^*_{ij}$, such that all coefficients $a_{ij}$ and $c_{ij}$ are equal for all pairs of terms in \eqref{sdp1}.
+Moreover, this solution provides the same value of $\delta$.
+This directly shows that in this case $\delta$ does not change with the system size, thus recovering the result first showed in Ref. \cite{Werner} about the existence of a gap independent of the system size.
+Therefore, for TI systems the size of the neighbourhood $\tau$ is independent of the system size.